 Both men and women are susceptible to developing substance use disorders, but mental health issues of this type affect them differently.
 Gender-specific addiction treatment programs recognize these differences and are customized to consider the emotional, physical, and psychological needs of each gender.
 Gender-specific addiction treatment programs also remove any distractions that can arise by being around the opposite sex.
-A women’s detox center in Baltimore, MD can help patients build lasting relationships with their peers in a safe and judgment-free environment.
+A women’s detox center can help patients build lasting relationships with their peers in a safe and judgment-free environment.

 What Is Gender-Specific Treatment?

 When we talk about addiction treatment or detox for women or men only, we’re talking about gender-specific treatment.
 Gender-specific treatment refers to programs or methods of care that treat women or men separately.
 For example, in a gender-specific addiction treatment program, patients will all be the same gender, and the program’s staff may also be of that gender.

 There are certain fundamental differences, biologically and culturally, between the ways men and women experience substance abuse.
 Gender differences exist in the choice of substance, how the brain and body respond to substance use, the reason for developing substance misuse, the rates of dependence, and the triggers for relapsing.

 Gender-specific treatment programs are sensitive to all of these different issues.
 They can address the unique needs of each gender in safe, secure, comfortable, and supportive environments.